 Databricks provides a number of custom tools for data ingestion, including Auto Loader, an efficient and scalable tool for incrementally and idempotently loading data from cloud object storage and data lakes into the data lakehouse.

-Databricks machine learning expands the core functionality of the platform with a suite of tools tailored to the needs of data scientists and ML engineers, including MLflow and the Databricks Runtime for Machine Learning.
-See Introduction to Databricks Machine Learning.
+Databricks machine learning expands the core functionality of the platform with a suite of tools tailored to the needs of data scientists and ML engineers, including MLflow and Databricks Runtime for Machine Learning.

 Databricks Runtime for Machine Learning includes libraries like Hugging Face Transformers that allow you to integrate existing pre-trained models or other open-source libraries into your workflow.
 The Databricks MLflow integration makes it easy to use the MLflow tracking service with transformer pipelines, models, and processing components.
 In addition, you can integrate OpenAI models or solutions from partners like John Snow Labs in your Databricks workflows.